Frequently Asked Questions / Writing Advice

 I’m doing an author book report about you.

 Okay, biography schmiography.
 The truth is, the more interesting stuff in my life tends to emanate from my imagination and then appear in books.
 Real life?
 Not so much.
 But in the interest of Ye Olde Book Report, here is the basic information.

-I was born on December 14, 1968 in Silver Spring, Maryland.
+My birthday is December 14.
+I was born in Silver Spring, Maryland.
 I grew up in the DC area (suburban Maryland), but also spent my childhood summers in Western Massachusetts with my grandparents, so I kind of feel like I am from both places.

 From the time I learned how to read and write I was always trying to create stories.
 I grew up surrounded by books and by family who were educators – the desire and encouragement to write came readily in my household.
 When I was a kid, I loved books by Judy Blume, Ellen Conford and E.L.
 Konigsburg.
 (I loved Judy Blume’s books so much that I used to actively wish I would get scoliosis so I could be like Deenie.)
 My favorite books were: Harriet the Spy; Deenie; And This Is Laura; Are You There God?
 It’s Me, Margaret; Anything for A Friend; From the Mixed-Up Files of Mrs. Basil E. Frankweiler; and Jennifer, Hecate, Macbeth, William McKinley, and Me, Elizabeth.
 Oh, and anything by Jackie Collins or Sidney Sheldon.